![]() |

 Mark Hübner-Weinhold, Hamburger Abendblatt, Germany

 We confuse ourselves when we make such simplistic statements as . «Women cannot park, and men cannot listen» – To seek to define two genders by using two incompatible quality criteria on the basis of one for each gender, diminishes both.
 “It is indeed not that simple.
 What is missing in this statement, is the complexity”, says H. Arne Maus, creator of the Identity Compass®.
-Albert Einstein frequently stressed that we should : “Make things as simple as possible, but no simpler .”
+Albert Einstein frequently stressed that we should: “Make things as simple as possible, but no simpler.”

 ...
 Using the principle of "a simply tool to produce complex results".
-The Identity Compass offers a comprehensive framework for the decoding of thinking preferences, ... shows the Why WHEN and How measures that reveal our thinking and behaving patterns and how different factors in the job motivate and de-motivate us.
+The Identity Compass offers a comprehensive framework for the decoding of thinking preferences, ... shows the Why, When and How measures that reveal our thinking and behaving patterns and how different factors in the job motivate and de-motivate us.
 It offers us a simple way to read and interpret the complexity of over 50 thinking preferences.

-Urs Tiefenauer, SeminarInside, Schweiz
+Urs Tiefenauer, SeminarInside, Switzerland

 How can one differentiate between potential leaders and managers?
 How can vacancies be filled optimally?
 Miscasting mean high costs for each company.
-In his book "The Challenge of Motivation" the author H. Arne Maus shows how the measurement of Thinking Preferences may be used for selecting the right candidates, how companies may improve efficiency at work and achieve at the same time a greater work satisfaction.
+In his book "Forget About Motivation" the author H. Arne Maus shows how the measurement of Thinking Preferences may be used for selecting the right candidates, how companies may improve efficiency at work and achieve at the same time a greater work satisfaction.
 The idea of Thinking Preferences and their influence on the job and the measurement of work motivation are the theoretical and practical focus of the book.
 H. Arne Maus combines the thinking preferences and with the increasingly important topic of "burn-out" and explains how potential bullying can be identified in the company based on the measurement of thinking preferences.
-"The Challenge of Motivation" is particularly suitable for managers and employees in personnel management as a theoretical basis and practical application.
+"Forget About Motivation" is particularly suitable for managers and employees in personnel management as a theoretical basis and practical application.
 But trainers and coaches will find valuable information and new approaches.

 Dieter Bach, lehrerbibliothek.de, Germany